 To be eligible for participation in co-curricular activities, a student must be present at school and in class a minimum of 5 whole periods out of a 7 period day.
 In the event that a student-athlete must miss academic time for doctor appointments, etc. students must meet the 5 of 7 required class periods for participation and attendance at co-curriculars.
 A student may not leave early to go home ill and then participate or attend an activity.
-This participation policy includes all practices, rehearsals, dances, plays, games, etc. Exceptions may be made in the event of extraordinary circumstances and must be pre-approved by the Dean of Student Services.
-The administration will determine the extraordinary circumstances and participation eligibility.
+This participation policy includes all practices, rehearsals, dances, plays, games, etc. Exceptions may be made in the event of extraordinary circumstances and must be pre-approved by the Assistant Principal of Student Life.
+The administration will determine participation eligibility.

-If a student misses class(es) on the day of a contest without being excused by the Dean of Student Services (or Principal in his/her absence), the student shall not be considered eligible on that date.
+If a student misses class(es) on the day of a contest without being excused by the Assistant Principal of Student Life (or Principal in his/her absence), the student shall not be considered eligible on that date.
 Further, the student cannot be certified eligible to participate on any subsequent date until the student attends a full day of classes (or has an excused absence(s) from class) without an unexcused absence.
 (By-Law 212.0 MSHSAA)

-Students with any combination of 10 attendance occurrences in a semester (for this policy an occurrence includes any tardy, early dismissal, late arrival, partial absence or full absence) are ineligible from participating in cocurriculars for the duration of that semester.
+Students with any combination of 10 attendance occurrences in a semester (for this policy an occurrence includes any tardy, early dismissal, late arrival, partial absence or full absence) may be ineligible from participating in cocurriculars for the duration of that semester.
+Those students must meet with the Assistant Principal of Student Life to develop a plan to improve attendance.
 If a student must miss class for a doctor appointment, he or she must present a note from the doctor's office confirming the time and date of the appointment to avoid an occurrence.
 If a student misses class time to attend a funeral, this does not count as an absent occurrence.
-Appeals should be made to the Director of Athletics or Dean of Student Services who will consult with the Principal to make a final determination.
+Appeals should be made to the Director of Athletics or Assistant Principal of Student Life who will consult with the Principal to make a final determination.
+Students who do not show improvement will become ineligible for Co-Curricular activities for that semester.